-- A booster pump that pumped from the irrigation dam to the plots that could not be reached by the other pump, so double pumping occurred.
-This pump is approximately 3% of the site use and was chosen to be analysed to try and reduce the double pumping and some demand charges
+- A booster pump was pumped from the irrigation dam to the plots that could not be reached by the other pump, so double pumping occurred.
+This pump is approximately 3% of the site use and was chosen to be analysed to try and reduce the double pumping and some demand charges.

 An audit of site energy consumption evaluated:

-Of the energy saving opportunities evaluated, three initiatives were identified.
-A potential energy saving of 7% of the site total, and approximately $90,000 p.a. with an average payback period of 5.5 years.
+Of the energy-saving opportunities evaluated, three initiatives were identified with potential energy saving of 7% of the site total, and approximately $90,000 p.a. with an average payback period of 5.5 years.

 A tariff analysis was completed on the sites tariffs and it was found that there were savings of approximately $11,000 per year by changing the tariff on the largest pump.
 The pump was on Tariff 66, which is an irrigation tariff being phased out in July 2021.
 It was recommended to change to Tariff 50 which is a large Time of Use tariff.

-Other recommendations included installing a ground mounted solar system at the site of the large pump of 39kW, which resulted in a payback period of approximately 6 years.
-Changing the irrigation scheduling to match the solar output allowed for higher utilisation of the energy generated.
+Other recommendations included installing a ground-mounted solar system at the site of the large pump of 39kW, which resulted in a payback period of approximately 6 years.
+Changing the irrigation schedule to match the solar output allowed for higher utilisation of the energy generated.
 Smart water meters were also recommended to better monitor volumes of water being double pumped and irrigation amounts.

 Estimated results of energy conservation measures are summarised below: